 The scheme is primarily for students on the BA (Hons) English and BA (Hons) English & Film at Edinburgh Napier, although the formal agreement technically makes this placement open to other students at the University.

-The University was also shortlisted for the Student Support Team of the Year award for the Confident Futures initiative.
+The University was also shortlisted for the Student Support Team of the Year award for the Student Futures initiative.

 Sandra Cairncross, Assistant Principal for Student Experience, said: "I was delighted that we were shortlisted in two categories and am even more delighted that our partnership with Scottish Prison Service and Fife College won the Partnership Award.